 Aristotle also recognized that every individual is different and that humans are social animals.
 Unsurprisingly, he argued for cooperation and conversation.
 He also practised it.
 He engaged with others.
 Indeed, much like pedagogues, Aristotle took part in philosophical debates while walking in the company of his students and co-explorers.
 Through conversation and cooperation, he believed, we develop individual and shared ideas and habits that help us to act in different situations, and foster happiness in both ourselves and in others.

 The disposition/haltung of educators and pedagogues

-The haltung of educators and pedagogues is wrapped up with who we are as practitioners, and how we are experienced by others.
+Our haltung or disposition as educators and pedagogues is wrapped up with who we are as practitioners, and how we are experienced by others.
 It is useful here to start with a basic distinction made by Erich Fromm (1979), and others, between having and being.
 Fromm approaches these as fundamental modes of existence.
 He saw them as two different ways of understanding ourselves and the world in which we live.